 You wouldn’t be surprised if this was a play by Samuel Beckett except there is none of the hope and courage that his characters show in the face of their futile situations.
 Here there seems to be only despair at the human condition.

 The actors were impressive.
 Neediness and desperation pervaded all that they did.
 Some of what they talked about was very upsetting.
 Erin Doherty‘s character referred in a sometimes strangulated voice to the rape and abuse she had received and talked about her poor self image.
 Jonathan Slinger’s character first announced he was a paedophile which then coloured a subsequent long and touching monologue about love which itself was later contradicted by his nasty cynicism.
-Alfred Enoch and Wendy Kweh as well, it was a bravura performance by all concerned.
+A mentiuion too for Alfred Enoch and Wendy Kweh.
+It was a bravura performance by all concerned.

 ‘A horror so deep only ritual can contain it’

 The sound, composed by Anna Clock, comprised sawing, disjointed, low notes played on, I think, a cello.
 It was discomfiting but in just the right way.
 And Ravi Deepres’ back-projected film of images of the characters, sometimes negative or blurred, added rather than distracted.
 I was particularly struck by a close up of Erin Doherty’s face and the words ‘What have they done to me’ gradually appearing in writing on her skin.

 When one character talked of ‘a horror so deep only ritual can contain it’, I thought of the horrors that were being contained on this occasion because they were being presented within the ritual of a play.
 And when I say ‘contained’, I mean only just.
 At the end, in quite biblical language, the characters embrace the freedom of death, and the play ends with a blackout.
 I was left totally wrung out.